 - Huawei has also revealed its hopes to launch smartphones ready for supporting 5G networks by 2019 and starting selling in the mid-2019.
 The company is also said to be working on developing a brand-new chipset for 5G services.

-- Huawei and Vodafone made the 5G call using non-standalone 3GPP 5G-NR standard and sub 6 GHz spectrum.
-The two companies built a 5G NR end-to-end test network for the trial and used 3.7GHz spectrum.
+- In February 2018, Huawei and Vodafone made the world’s first 5G call using non-standalone 3GPP 5G-NR standard and sub 6 GHz spectrum.
+The two companies built a 5G NR end-to-end test network for the trial and used a 3.7 GHz spectrum.
 They also used Huawei Radio Access Network and core network equipment to support the test with microservice-centric architecture, control plane/user plane separation, and unified access and network slicing technology.

 - Huawei also started manufacturing products that provide 5G services.
-In Mobile World Congress, Huawei launched its 5G customer-premises equipment (CPE), the world’s first commercial terminal device supporting 3GPP standard for 5G.
+In 2018 Mobile World Congress, Huawei launched its 5G customer-premises equipment (CPE), the world’s first commercial terminal device supporting 3GPP standard for 5G.
 Huawei used its self-developed chipset Balong 5G01 – world’s first commercial chipset supporting the 3GPP standard for 5G, with downlink speed up to 2.3 Gbps.

 In this journey of 5G, Huawei teamed up with many companies and universities to make 5G a reality.
 Below listed are a few of these collaborations:

-- Huawei also wants to research on 5G-Cloud Applications for Mobile Root Systems.
+- Huawei also plans to research on 5G-Cloud Applications for Mobile Root Systems.
 To make it possible, the company joined hands with Festo Didactic Research to remove the challenges in the field of mobile robotics.

 - VEON ltd. formerly known as VimpelCom also agreed upon a partnership with Huawei for pilot testing and integration of 4.5G and 5G solution along with IoT.